What to Know About Owning a Home With a Pool

 Pools can be a wonderful thing!
 They’re great fun for kids and have a tendency to bring neighbors together.
 But before you jump to make an offer on a house with a pool in Charlotte (or anywhere!), you should consider a few things.

 The Cost of a Home Pool

 Home pools can be a liability.
 That’s not to say they’re not worth it, but they can be expensive in more ways than one.
 For example, most insurance companies recommend you up your liability coverage by as much as $200,000-$400,000 if you have a pool which can raise your premiums substantially.
 Property insurance should also cover your pool in case it’s damaged in a storm or other natural disaster.

 And remember, pools don’t maintain themselves.
 You’ve got to regularly service, clean, and treat your pool, even if it’s saltwater.
 The average cost for pool chemicals per month is nearly $90.
 Be sure that investment is worth it!
-Analysts say the average American pool owner actually spends over $1,000 an hour enjoying their pool because they use it so infrequently.
+Analysts say the average American pool owner spends over $1,000 an hour enjoying their pool because they use it infrequently.

 Can You Build a Pool?

 Want to build your own pool?
 Before buying a house with a backyard big enough for a pool or investing in one at your place, know the basics.
 The average cost to build an in-ground pool is over $21,000, and that doesn’t include maintenance.
 Here are the basic in-ground pool types.